felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I felt useless.
 I felt ashamed.
 I wished I could go back in time and learn about Agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
-In short, at 27 years old, I already felt like I had missed the boat, and with each passing day felt more like giving up.
+In short, at 27 years of age, I already felt like I had missed the boat, and with each passing day felt more like giving up.

-I deeply felt like I wasn't
-accomplishing as much as I should have, considering the amount of energy I was pouring daily into my work, yet I had no idea what I could try to find a solution to my problems.
+I felt deeply that I wasn't accomplishing as much as I should, despite coming home exhausted from work each day.
+I had no idea how to solve my problems, and the articles I found in my research were beyond my comprehension.
 From the outside, it might have looked like this:

-{{< figure src="/img/too-busy.jpeg" position="center" caption="''Just get off your bike for a second!''" >}}
+{{< figure src="/img/too-busy.png" position="center" caption="''Just get off your bike for a second!''" >}}